Strip Washing Nappies

 Preventing the need to strip wash

-If you are struggling then ensure that you wash on alternative days.
+Try to make sure that you wash every two days.
 In our experience people leaving nappies for longer often struggle to get them clean and frequently experience ammonia build up.

-If you dry pail your nappies try to rinse them before they go in the bucket or at least the overnight nappies as these are the worst.
-However, we would suggest this as a last resort as leaving nappies wet can cause elastic to deteriorate faster.
+As a last resort, if you dry pail your nappies you can try to rinse them before they go in the bucket or at least the overnight nappies as these are the worst.
+However, we don't recommend this is done as standard as leaving nappies wet can cause elastic to deteriorate faster.

-If you have any questions regarding strip washing or would like any assistance with strip washing or your usual washing routine then our advice team is always available to help and can be contacted on firstname.lastname@example.org
+If you have any questions regarding strip washing or would like any assistance with strip washing or your usual washing routine then our advice team is always available to help.
+Fill in our troubleshooting support request form below.